samsiljee/MS_sonification/NEB_competition_description.md

 I also hold the philosophy that science and art naturally align, as both are methodologies to explore and explain the world around us.
 At this point in my PhD journey I am grappling with the analysis of my pilot proteomics data, and finding that there is a lot to discover.
 This project has really helped me understand my raw data at a much deeper level, which in turn helps me to troubleshoot and teach others.
-I have always been the sort of person who really wants to understand exactly what adn how things happen.
+I have always been the sort of person who really wants to understand exactly what and how things happen.
-In addition, I beleive that the structure and dimension of mass spectrometry data is particularly well suited to sonification.
+In addition, I believe that the structure and dimension of mass spectrometry data is particularly well suited to sonification.
+I was educated at a Steiner school, with a firm philosophy of taking the holistic approach.
+Any project we completed at school, whether scientific or otherwise had to include a creative response as part of the project.
+I grew up writing short plays about chemical reactions, and baking Fibonacci sequence shortbreads.
+This sonfication project forms my creative response to my biology project, and I feel this is an essential component of my PhD journey.

 ### What drives you to succeed?
 (900 characters)